PartialVolume/shredos.x86_64/README.md

 	linux /boot/shredos console=tty3 loglevel=3 loadkeys=uk
 }
 ```
-## Saving nwipes PDF certificates and log files to USB ftp or tftp servers
+## Saving nwipes PDF certificates and log files to USB FTP or TFTP servers
 Nwipe creates a log file and one or more PDF certificates which show details of the disks and/or system being wiped.
 ShredOS creates a transfer.log and copy of the dmesg output which can be used for diagnostics.
 These files are automatically saved to the USB flash drive, if the user booted from a USB flash drive.
-Alternatively, if ShredOS has been configured, using the kernel command line options `shredos_output="..."`, `lftp="..."` in grub.cfg to output these file to a ftp or tftp server then the PDF & log files will be sent there instead.
-Please be aware the the lftp option is deprecated and may be removed in a new version. `shredos_output="..."` currently supports ftp and tftp with sftp to be added in a new release.
+Alternatively, if ShredOS has been configured, using the kernel command line options `shredos_output="..."`, `lftp="..."` in grub.cfg to output these file to a FTP or TFTP server then the PDF & log files will be sent there instead.
+Please be aware the the lftp option is deprecated and may be removed in a new version. `shredos_output="..."` currently supports FTP and TFTP with SFTP to be added in a new release.
 Described below are details of how you can configure ShredOS to output log and PDF files automatically to network servers.

 #### What is the nwipe log file
-The nwipe that is automatically launched in the first virtual terminal ALT-F1, creates a log file that contains the details of the wipe/s and a summary table that shows successfull erasure or failure.
+The nwipe that is automatically launched in the first virtual terminal ALT-F1, creates a log file that contains the details of the wipe/s and a summary table that shows successful erasure or failure.
 The file is time stamped within it's name.
 A new timestamped log file is created each time nwipe is started.
 The files can be found in the / directory.
 A example being nwipe_log_20200418-084910.txt.
 As of version [v2021.08.2_23_x86-64_0.34](https://github.com/PartialVolume/shredos.x86_64/releases/tag/v2021.08.2_23_x86-64_0.34) ShredOS will automatically copy the nwipe log files to the first FAT32 partition it finds, which is normally the ShredOS USB flash drive.
-In addition you can manually copy the log files or send them to a ftp server on your local area network.
+In addition you can manually copy the log files or send them to a FTP server on your local area network.
 Both methods are described below starting with manually writing to a USB storage device.

 ### Transferring nwipe log files to a USB storage device
 1. Locate the device name of your USB stick from it's model & size.